 - Establish a bedtime routine.
 Try going to bed and waking up at the same time every day – and remember that we need seven to nine hours sleep a night.
 Turn off all electronics at least one hour before bed.

-While insomnia can be frustrating for many women, you can break the cycle and regain your sleep by trying some of these simple tips.
+While stress and insomnia can be frustrating for many women, you can break the cycle and regain your sleep by trying some of these simple tips.
 You may be surprised at the difference just a change or two makes!